ebird/ebirdst/README.md

 need access to previous versions for reasons related to reproducibility, please contact <ebird@cornell.edu> and your request will be considered.

+## Transition from `raster` to `terra`

+The majority of the eBird Status and Trends data products are raster spatial data stored in GeoTIFF format.
+Traditionally R users have used the [raster](https://rspatial.org/raster/) package to work with data in this format and `ebirdst` used `raster` extensively.
+However, `raster` has been replaced by the [terra](https://rspatial.org/index.html) package, which offers a much improved and more efficient set of tools for working with raster data.
+With this in mind, `ebirdst` has transitioned to using `terra` rather than `raster` as of verison `2.2021.0`.
+This change may break your existing code and you have three options for dealing with this:

+1.  **Transition all code to `terra` and use the most recent version of `ebirdst`**.
+This approach is **strongly encouraged** because `terra` is much more efficient than `raster` and `raster` is no longer being actively developed.
+Consult the documentation for `terra` to learn how to use it.
+2. Install an older version of `ebirdst` that still uses `raster`.
+For example, you can use `remotes::install_version("ebirdst", version = "1.2021.3")`.
+3. Convert `terra` objects to `raster` objects.
+In the current version of `ebirdst`, `load_raster()` returns objects in `SpatRaster` format, you can convert those for use with `raster` using the function `raster::raster()`.

 ## Data access

 Data access is granted through an Access Request Form at: